 My high school boyfriend and I loved each other more than anything.
 We were two great people that just fell into circumstances that created a toxic, no-win environment.
-Those are the hardest types of things to let go of, but you get to a point where you absolutely have to.
+Those are the most challenging types of things to let go of, but you get to a point where you absolutely have to.

 Here are some things that I’ve found helpful to refocus my energy:

 It’s become clear to me lately that all of us prioritize things everyday, but rarely do we intentionally prioritize.
 For example, we prioritize work because we stayed at the office until the middle of the night, and deprioritized the church service we were supposed to that night with the family.
 However, we tell ourselves that our God and family come first, and then our work.
-What we actually prioritize does not match up with our priorities that we like to tell the world we have.
+What we actually prioritize does not match our priorities that we like to tell the world we have.
 Spend some time keeping track of exactly where your time and thoughts are being spent each day.
 You’ll be surprised how much energy you are giving to things very low on the priority totem pole.
-Then spend some time writing down exactly what’s important to you and hang that somewhere in your office and somewhere at home.
+Then spend some time writing down exactly what’s important to you and hanging that somewhere in your office and some.
 When you are challenged with how late to stay at work, or whether you should go to that happy hour and miss dinner, revisit that list of priorities and see if where you are putting the bulk amount of your energy is matching up to where your priorities are.

 Ask If What You’re Spending Your Energy On Invests In Your Future

-I was out with a friend last weekend and I was just so distraught about something it literally took up our entire conversation.
+I was out with a friend last weekend and I was just so distraught about something it took up our entire conversation.
 He finally stopped me and said, “Hey, Marji, what do you want?”
 The question completely caught me off guard.
-I had spent the whole discussion talking about the circumstances and what everyone else involved was demanding of me, that I had yet to step back and really ask the question of what I wanted.
+I had spent the whole discussion talking about the circumstances and what everyone else involved was demanding of me, that I had yet to step back and ask the question of what I wanted.
 When I answered the question, he asked, “Is what you’re talking about now even on the path to what you want?”
 It wasn’t.
-Here I was exerting so much energy into an issue that was not even on the roadmap to what I wanted in life, and actually was keeping me from being on the right road.
+Here I was exerting so much energy into an issue that was not even on the roadmap to what I wanted in life and actually was keeping me from being on the right road.

 Align Yourself With the Right People